rclone/rclone/docs/content/docs.md

 You can use the [config paths](/commands/rclone_config_paths/) command to see the current value.

+### --terminal-color-mode MODE ###

+Specifiy how colors (and other ANSI codes) should be handled in when printing output.

+`AUTO` (default) only allows ANSI codes when the output is a terminal

+`NEVER` never allow ANSI codes

+`ALWAYS` always add ANSI codes, regardless of the output format (terminal or file)

 ### --tpslimit float ###

 Limit transactions per second to this number.
 Default is 0 which is